AhhyeonC/AhhyeonC/README.md

 # Ahhyeon_Cho

 Hi, I'm Ahhyeo Cho.
-I have been studying in Climate Analysis and Modeling Laboratory (CAM Lab) in Gwangju Institude of Science and Technology (GIST), Korea.
+I have been studying in Climate Analysis and Modeling Laboratory (CAM Lab) in Gwangju Institute of Science and Technology (GIST), Korea.

 I am interested in Climate Change, especially extreme events.